-I don’t go out to but book instantly.
-I wait a few days to see if I really need to.
+I don’t buy a book instantly.
+I wait a few days to see if I need it.

 Sometimes YouTube videos are enough to cure curiosity or find the answer.

-Books are great for deep topics have a lot of details in it.
+Books are great for deep topics and have a lot of details in them.

 Learn in chunks